-The Master Thesis Project takes place at the end of the second year and covers a period of approximately half a year.
-Students have to carry out an individual project, at the university or at a company, to round off the CME programme as a proof of competence.
-The subject for the research project is chosen in respect to, or independent from, a specific area of technology and possible elective profile, but always in agreement with the graduation committee.
-The subject must at least be connected to one of the four main research profiles: Management of Projects, Digital Design & Asset management, Integral & Multidisciplinary Design and Legal & Finance.
+The Master's Thesis Project takes place at the end of the second year and covers a period of approximately half a year (32EC).
+Students have to carry out an individual project to round off the CME programme.
+The subject for the research project may be chosen in respect to, or independent from, a specific area of technology and possible elective profile, though students are stimulated to find some connectivity in their choices.